godotengine/awesome-godot/README.md

 - [Orchestrator](https://github.com/Vahera/godot-orchestrator) - Dialog and visual-scripting subsystem for 2D and 3D games.
 - [Phantom Camera](https://github.com/ramokz/phantom-camera) - Designed to provide and simplify common behaviors for the built-in Camera2D and Camera3D nodes.
 - [PixelPen](https://github.com/pixelpen-dev/pixelpen) - Pixel art drawing and animation: Common drawing tools such as selection, shape creation, mirroring, tiling, and animation features within the Godot editor.
+- [PlayerConnect](https://github.com/rayzorite/PlayerConnect) - Bug/feedback reporting system for your Godot game.
+It uses a Discord webhook as a medium to send reports to your desired Discord channel.
 - [PowerKey](https://github.com/phosxd/PowerKey) - Easy-to-use dynamic translation of text & other variables.
 Also offers GDScript execution on Nodes, without needing to attach a script.
 - [ProtonScatter](https://github.com/HungryProton/scatter) - Automates the positioning of assets in a scene.
 - [QR Code](https://kenyoni-software.github.io/godot-addons/addons/qr_code) - QR Code generation either with the included QRCodeRect node or use the encoding result of the QRCode class.
 - [Quest Manager](https://github.com/Rubonnek/quest-manager) - Minimalistic quest manager able to track quest state at runtime for easier debugging.
 - [Questify](https://github.com/TheWalruzz/godot-questify) - A graph-based quest editor and manager.
 - [QuestSystem](https://github.com/shomykohai/quest-system) - A simple and extensible quest manager and creator.
+- [Quill-IDE](https://github.com/rayzorite/quill-ide) - Modified and beautified version of the default Godot Script Editor for 4.4+.
 - [Ridiculous Coding](https://github.com/jotson/ridiculous_coding) - Makes your coding experience in Godot 1000× more ridiculous.
 - [Roommate](https://github.com/hoork/roommate) - 3D level builder tool with focus on creating indoors environment and automation.
 - [Scene Library](https://github.com/4d49/scene-library) - A tool for organizing Godot scenes with efficiency.